-[CCP] Philosophy of Science: The Central Issues, $2^{nd}$ ed., J. A. Cover, M. Curd and C. Pincock (Norton, 2012).
+[CCP] Philosophy of Science: The Central Issues, 2^{nd} ed., J. A. Cover, M. Curd and C. Pincock (Norton, 2012).
 Available in bookstore.

 [X] Extra material provided by instructor.
-Materials will either be on Canvas Library Online Course Reserve (use LOCR link on Canvas) or online -- either linked to the syllabus or available in the "Required Readings" module.
+These materials will either be linked to the syllabus or available in the "Required Readings" module.

 Please do all readings before lecture, so that we can have a good class discussion.
-We'll discuss roughly two papers per week, though this will vary.
+We'll discuss two to three papers per week, though this will vary.